riceissa/brain-retraining/playlist.md

 This playlist contains the most important insights that _I_ needed to get on the path to recovery, but it's likely that what I needed is different from what other people need, so this playlist is intended more as a jumping-off point into the world of brain retraining and other mind body approaches, rather than an exhaustive list that has all that you need.

 In cases where the video titles seemed uninformative or clickbaity (e.g. stuff like "The #1 secret to recovery"), I've substituted my own title, but of course you can see the original title by clicking through to the video.
+I've also downcased obnoxious all-caps in titles.

 Some of the videos have a branding on pain/only mention pain, but they mostly apply to non-pain symptoms as well.